Oreo236/Oreo236/README.md

 - 👋 Hi, I am Oreoluwa Adeniyi
 - 👀 I’m interested in learning.
 I am a very curious person, so I have an interest in learning whatever I can.
 - 🌱 I am currently learning C.
-- 💞️ I am looking to collaborate on websites, apps, making games,building innovative solutions etc
+- 💞️ I am looking to collaborate on websites, apps, making games, building innovative solutions etc
 - 📫 How to reach me oreoluwaa326@gmail.com or oaa42@cornell.edu
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: Born and raised in Nigeria but moved to the U.S in 2019.
-I also play archery and do gymanstics(pretty new to both).
+- ⚡ Fun fact: Born and raised in Nigeria, but moved to the U.S in 2019.
+I also play archery and do gymnastics (pretty new to both).

 <!---
 Oreo236/Oreo236 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.